TheBB/Gold/docs/whirlwind.md

 ```

 Of course, there is no requirement that the value of an imported file must be an
-object.
-For the single function *add*, the following would work just as well:
+object - only a convention (although a strong one).
+For the single function
+*add*, the following would work just as well:

 ```
 # mylib.gold
-|x, y| x + y
+fn (x, y) x + y

 # Other file
 import "mylib.gold" as add